Ryan-Comerford/Fake-Data-Generator/README.md

 # Some Notes...

 Default Strings will be filled in with a fake word from Faker library

+This framework will only pickup tables defined by classes in the SQLAlchemy models files

 It is best to overestimate the size of your columns